capuchon-dev/xebia-ci-cd/README.md

 compile with Maven.
 The backend of this application consists only of a Redis database.

-The Pipeline infrastructure is independent of the WebApp and can be reused for anything else.
-This document describe both the Pipeline infrastructure and the application, and how to reproduce the Pipeline elsewhere.
+The CI/CD infrastructure is independent of the WebApp Pipeline and can be reused for anything else.
+This document describe both the CI/CD infrastructure and the application Pipeline, and how to reproduce them elsewhere.

+The application Pipeline compile, test and deploy automatically from sources to production.
+To trigger the Pipeline, just commit some code into GitHub.
+Only commits into the 'master' branch lead to a production deployment.
+Other branches are tested on stage but never deployed.

 The sources are split in two Git repositories:
 * This repository that contains the infrastructure description and the